feedm3/spring-boot-gwt/README.md

 ## Test

-Only the server side code is currently tested.
+Currently only the server side code is tested.
 To run the tests use the following command

 ```
 gradlew test